veerarao80/task_00971/README.md

 mvn spring-boot:run

-On running the application server initial accession numbers are loaded and grouped and can be accessed from http://localhost:8080 url, if the 8080 port is occupied please check for the logs to find out the port on which the server is running.
+On running the application server initial accession numbers are loaded and grouped and can be accessed from http://localhost:8080 url.

 http://localhost:8080/accessionNumberRanges in Explorer text box or pressing the **green button** to view all the acession groups / categories.